-The Victorian Government announced the appointment of barrister Darren Bracken as a new coroner of the Coroners Court of Victoria.
+The Victorian Government has announced the appointment of Sarah Gebert as a coroner of the Coroners Court of Victoria.

 Source: Vic Government